 The low-side float expansion valve controls the liquid refrigerant flow where a flooded evaporator is used (Figure 12-22).
-It consists of a ball float in either а chamber or the evaporator on the low-pressure side of the system.
+It consists of a ball float in а chamber evaporator on the low-pressure side of the system.
 The float actuates a needle valve through a lever mechanism.
 As the float lowers, refrigerant enters through the open valve; when it rises, the valve closes.